zulhakim-89/onb_assignment/README.md

 Congratulation for successfully completed the Git and Github onboarding session. 🎉

-Now you are required to create a simple application in order to practice the Git knowledge that you have learned.
+For this assingment, you need to create a simple application in order to practice the Git knowledge that you have learned.
 Practice make perfect, right?

 > 🚨 Read the Objective before you go straight to the project details.